Product discovery

 Honest differences

-Bandos generates options — it doesn't synthesize existing research.
+Bandos generates options.
+It doesn't synthesize existing research.
 Torres's OST is typically populated from customer interview data.
-Bandos generates persona and opportunity options from your company context using AI.
+Bandos generates persona and opportunity options from your project context using AI.
 If your team has already conducted customer research and needs to synthesize findings into an opportunity map, Bandos will work best as a starting point to react to, not as a replacement for your research synthesis.

 A good fit